seancheong/Flight-Search-Engine_AngularJS/README.md

 # Flight-Search-Engine_AngularJS

+This Flight Search Engine has been deployed in www.seancodinglab.com

 Attempt to create a flight search engine that has functions similar to SkyScanner.

 The webpage will be built by using AngularJS framework.